Sports Injury Treatment in Northeast PA

 Platelet-rich plasma therapy has the potential to treat many of the symptoms of both acute and chronic sports injuries.
 It is a minimally invasive treatment with little to no downtime.
 Research has shown that PRP therapy can help repair tissue, reducing the need for surgery and other painful medical procedures.

-For example, a rotator cuff injury can take up to six months to regain a full range of motion, shoulder strength, and function.
-In some cases, surgery is required to fix the injured area which can sideline an athlete for almost a year.
-But research has shown that using PRP therapy on partial tears and inflammation in the rotator cuff has proved to be effective in cutting down the healing time and help alleviate symptoms.
+For example, a rotator cuff injury can take six months to regain a full range of motion, shoulder strength, and function.
+In some cases, surgery is required to fix the injured area, which can sideline an athlete for almost a year.
+However, research has shown that using PRP therapy on partial tears and inflammation in the rotator cuff has proved to be effective in cutting down the healing time and helping alleviate symptoms.

-Stem cell therapy has also shown beneficial in healing past injuries or arthritis, especially if you still suffer from chronic pain from damage to your ACL, MCL, or knee meniscus.
-By injecting adult stem cells into the affected area, it can potentially regenerate the damaged tissue.
+Stem cell therapy has also proven beneficial in healing past injuries or arthritis, especially if you still suffer from chronic pain from damage to your ACL, MCL, or knee meniscus.
+By injecting adult stem cells into the affected area, it can potentially regenerate the damaged tissue and treat multiple types of injuries.
 And like PRP, the therapy is minimally invasive and has little to no downtime.

-These treatments can help you avoid risky surgery, relieve your pain, and have no known adverse effects on patients.
+These treatments can help you avoid risky surgery for common types of injuries, relieve your pain, and have no known adverse effects on patients.

+Don’t leave with a dull ache in your knee; get help.
 At Northeast Knee & Joint Institute, we use the latest regenerative medicine techniques to help our patients return to a pain-free life.
-We will advise you what your best options are and will help you any way we can.
+We will advise you on what your best options are and will help you in any way we can.

 arrow-up